ramazanaktolu/AOWPackageExtractor/README.md

 * -cl, -codepagelist: Prints the list of codepages which your system are supported and you can use them.

+* -s, -search: Searchs the word in the file name.
+You can use that multiple times.
+Example: (-s word1 -s word2 -s word3).

+* -r, -regex: Searchs the word in the file name by using regular expression with joker characters.
+You can use that multiple times.
+Example: (-r word1 -r word2 -r word3).
+More info about using regular expression patterns, please follow that link. https://en.wikipedia.org/wiki/Regular_expression

 * -v, -version: This program's current build version.
 You can check that and you can compare if there is new updates.

 * -h, -help: Prints short version of this.